instret/rust-book/src/ch10-03-lifetime-syntax.md

 before specifying `'static` as the lifetime for a reference, think about whether the reference you have actually lives the entire lifetime of your program or not, and whether you want it to.
-Most of the time, an error message suggesting the `'static` lifetime results from attempting to create a dangling reference or a mismatch of the available lifetimes.
+Most of the time, an error message suggesting the `'static` lifetime results from *attempting to create a dangling reference or a mismatch of the available lifetimes*.
 In such cases, the solution is fixing those problems, not specifying the `'static` lifetime.

+>| So, can I write a double-linked list with the `'static` lifetime?

 ### Generic Type Parameters, Trait Bounds, and Lifetimes Together